codio/tutorial_yo_angular/annotations.md

 The AngularJS generator provides options to include use Sass (with Compass) and/or Twitter Bootstrap.
 Enter ‘n’ and ‘y’ respectively to these options.

+###Keep calm and carry on
+With 'Run the Angular generator' highlighted, press Enter.

 ![inputs](img/angular-inputs.png)

 Next you are prompted to select what Angular modules you would like to include as well.
 Angular modules are self-contained JavaScript files with helpful functionality.
 For example, the ngResource module (angular-resource.js) provides interaction support with RESTful services.